hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 misused grants and submitted manipulated data for his grant applications to the federal government.
 His mentor the renowned Prof. Junkberg and former collaborator Prof. McKnight agreed with the findings of the inquiry committee.
-They said that he was solely responsible for the actions that brought disrepute to the field and were taking appropriate steps to remedy the damage they had caused.
-Action is also being initiated to revoke his medical license.
+Theysaid that he was solely responsible for theactions that brought disrepute to the field and were taking appropriate steps to remedy the damage they had caused.Action is also being initiated to revoke his medical license.
 Senator Jefferson is calling for stricter action in the case which if effected would result in jail time for Dr. Gupta.”*